-Ink, pencil and watercolour, heightened with white, on paper (laid down on old cardboard mount)
+Ink, heightened with white, over pencil on paper

 1873 Oslo - 1958 Tegernsee (Bavaria)

 At a very early age, Olaf Gulbransson already displayed outstanding drawing skills.
 It was therefore no surprise that at the age of twelve he should be admitted to the Royal School of Arts and Crafts in Oslo.
 He began producing caricatures for Norwegian satirical magazines as a student and earned widespread recognition for his work through exhibitions at home and abroad.
 In 1902, he met the Munich publisher Albert Langen, who offered him a job on the permanent staff of the weekly satirical magazine Simplicissimus he had founded in 1896.
 Gulbransson moved to Munich and between 1903 and 1944 was to be one of the magazine’s most popular caricaturists.
 Highly acclaimed and widely liked, he was noted for his eskimoesque appearance and a passion for nudism.